CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 - **Concurrent Access Protection**:
   Critical paths avoid shared mutable state (e.g., memento rollbacks are self-contained)
 - **Predictable Composition**:
+  Safe `DynamicDataRowSource` operations.

 #### **7. Performance Awareness**
 - Minimal allocations in hot paths (e.g., `[.. args]` for array copies)
 - Strategy caching via `ConcurrentDictionary`
 - Memento optimization (skips creation when strategies match)

+### **8. Zero External Dependencies**
+The project maintains strict isolation by:
+- **Self-Contained Core**: All types (`DataStrategy`, `DynamicDataSource`, etc.) require only .NET base class libraries
+- **No Third-Party Packages**: Avoids NuGet dependencies that could cause version conflicts
+- **Minimal BCL Surface**: Uses only fundamental System.* namespaces (`Collections.Generic`, `Threading`, `Diagnostics`)
+-
+The only "dependency" is the .NET runtime itself – by design.
+This design choice ensures the library remains:
+- **Portable**: No dependency conflicts with test frameworks (xUnit/NUnit/MSTest), guaranteed to work in .NET 9+ environment
+- **Stable**: Not subject to breaking changes in external packages, enables safe embedding in larger projects
+- **Transparent**: All behavior is traceable to the source code

 ---

-The architecture achieves these goals while remaining lightweight and focused on its core mission: **type-safe, thread-aware, flexible test data generation** that supports both simple and complex dynamic data-driven testing scenarios, that can be either used and extended in various .NET test frameworks.
+The architecture achieves these goals while remaining lightweight and focused on its core mission: **type-safe, thread-aware, flexible dynymic test data generation** that supports both simple and complex data-driven testing scenarios, while it that can be either used as-is and can be extended in various .NET test frameworks too.

 ---